aussedatlo/aussedatlo-notes/posts/13-nextcloud-in-docker.md

 ## Add SMTP

-SMTP settings are used to send mail to users using the nextcloud service.
+SMTP settings enable the Nextcloud service to send email notifications to users.
+It can be useful to reset a password for example.

 > [!note] Note
-> In this example I will be using SMTP service with a gmail address.
-You should be able to use it with a different email provider compatible with SMTP.
+> In this example, I will use Gmail's SMTP service.
+However, you can easily adapt these settings for any other email provider that supports SMTP.

-To configure the mail service, add in the `.env` file the environment variable below :
+To configure the mail service, you will need to add the following environment variables to your `.env` file:

 ```txt {11-17}
 MYSQL_ROOT_PASSWORD=<root_password>